 If your external hard drive is still not working, you may unplug it and try a different USB port.
 If it’s plugged into a USB 3.0 port, you can try plugging it into a USB 2.0 port.
 If it is plugged into a USB hub, try plugging it directly into the PC instead and see if that works.

 External hard drive not showing up or detected on PC

-Before you begin unplug the external hard drive from the port and insert it into another port.
-If it works, maybe your first post is dead.
+Before you begin, unplug the external hard drive from the port and insert it into another port.
+If it works, maybe your first port is dead.
 Alternatively, use another USB and check.
 If it works fine in both ports, perhaps your USB is dead.

 The first thing you want to do is run the Hardware and Device Troubleshooter and the Windows USB Troubleshooter and check if it helps.
 The automated tools check the hardware/USB connected to the computer for any known issues and fix them automatically.